NeLLi-team/gvclass/README.md

 > Pitot et al. (2024): Conservative taxonomy and quality assessment of giant virus genomes with GVClass. npj Viruses. https://www.nature.com/articles/s44298-024-00069-7

 ## Database sources

+The trained contamination model is shipped in the runtime resource bundle at `resources/contamination/model.joblib`.

 The GVClass runtime resources include genomes and models derived from: